raksha05/Pre-placement-Problems/README.md

 Print the answer for each test case on a new line.
 <h2>Constraints</h2>
 1 <= t <= 20 1 <= n <= 1000 1 <= ai <= 1000000000

+# remove friends

+After getting her PhD, Christie has become a celebrity at her university, and her Facebook profile is full of friend requests.
+Being the nice girl, she is, Christie has accepted all the requests.
+Now Kuldeep is jealous of all the attention she is getting from other guys, so he asks her to delete some of the guys from her friend list.
+To avoid a 'scene', Christie decides to remove some friends from her friend list, since she knows the popularity of each of the friend she has, she uses the following algorithm to delete a friend.
+Algorithm Delete(Friend):
+DeleteFriend=false for i = 1 to Friend.length-1
+if (Friend[i].popularity < Friend[i+1].popularity)
+delete i th friend DeleteFriend=true break if(DeleteFriend == false) delete the last friend.
+<h2>Input Format </h2>
+First line contains T number of test cases.
+First line of each test case contains N, the number of friends Christie currently has and K ,the number of friends Christie decides to delete.
+Next lines contains popularity of her friends separated by space.
+<h2>Output Format</h2> For each test case print N-K numbers which represent popularity of Christie friend's after deleting K friends.
+</h2>Constraints</h2>
+1<=T<=1000
+1<=N<=100000
+0<=K< N 0<=popularity_of_friend<=100